Dynjashik/Memory-card-game-MsP-2-Interactive-Frontend-Development-/README.md

 ##Features

+The website has 2 sections: a home page and a game page.
-*Main page has a main menu, consisting of 3 buttons:
+*Home Page has a main menu, consisting of 3 buttons:
     * Play button - allows user to open the first modal with the difficulty options:
         * Easy - allows user to load game window with 4 pairs of cards.
         * Medium - allows user to load game window with  6 pairs of cards.